Zukzuk/syncnite/README.md

 # Syncnite

 ## A self-hosted Playnite LibrarySynchronizer and WebViewer

 Syncnite makes it possible to **share your Playnite library** — games, metadata, media, settings — with family members or across your own devices.
-It provides a self‑hosted API, a web viewer, and a companion Playnite extension (**Syncnite Bridge**) that performs fast, incremental syncing based on the new *PullDelta* mechanism.
+It provides a self‑hosted API, a web viewer, and a companion Playnite extension (**SyncniteBridge**) that performs fast, incremental syncing based on the new *PullDelta* mechanism.

 ## ⭐ What Syncnite does